 - Verbal and non-verbal communication skills

 EAL is very effective because it embraces the science that humans learn best by doing.
-The model prescribes a hands-on approach where clients are given the space to project and analyze their situations, make connections, and find their own solutions.
+The model prescribes a hands-on approach where participants are given the space to project and analyze their situations, make connections, and find their own solutions.
 Since the solutions are personally experienced in conjunction with intellectual understanding, they tend to be deeper, more profound, and longer lasting.

-Intelligent Prey Animals: To evade predators, horses have evolved to be extremely sensitive to their environment.
+Horses are intelligent prey animals: To evade predators, horses have evolved to be extremely sensitive to their environment.
 They instinctively analyze and react to our body language and other nonverbal cues providing us with valuable feedback and insights for other areas of our lives.

 Angel Reins leaves me speechless.
 The horses are gentle.
 If there is a door for Grace, it is this place.